 ~ Daughter Virginia Rae "Ginsy" (Riley) Snyder ~

-Daughter Judy Snyder wedded John J. "Jack" Campbell.
+Daughter Judy Snyder wedded John J. "Jack" Campbell, son of John J. Campbell and Irene (Sargent) Campbell Jr., of the family of James M. Enos.
+The Campbells make their home in Youngwood and have three daughters, Janice Hawk, Jayne Campbell and Joy Campbell.
 Jack has served as Pennsylvania Commissioner for the Clan Campbell Society, North America and as Deputy Commissioner of the Clan's Region 2, covering Pennsylvania, New York and New Jersey.
+In 1992, Jack met the founder of this website and introduced him to a number of his Enos family relatives with Minerd connections.

 ~ Daughter Araminta Imogene "Minnie" (Riley) Keough ~